-Yorkville Purchase Agreement and Yorkville Standby Equity Purchase Agreement the Company has the right to sell to Yorkville from time to time at its option up to \$1 billion in shares of the Company's Class A Common Stock, subject to the terms, conditions, and limitations set forth in the Yorkville Purchase Agreement.
+On January 6, 2023, the Company entered into a Company Common Stock Purchase Agreement (the "Yorkville Purchase Agreement") with YA II PN, Ltd., a Cayman Island exempted company ("Yorkville").
+Pursuant to the Yorkville Purchase Agreement, the Company had the right to sell to Yorkville from time to time at its option up to \$1.0 billion in shares of the Company's Class A Common Stock, subject to the terms, conditions, and limitations set forth in the Yorkville Purchase Agreement.